 We hope to see you there on 26th October.

-Tickets aren’t on sale yet but will be available soon!
+Tickets are now available!
 Sign up here to register your interest.

 Massive thanks to Republic of Whangamomona, Whangamomona Hotel, Stratford Council, Venture Taranaki, Shimano NZ, Brothers Brewery and the local people of the region – without you all the event wouldn’t be possible.